 At other times in my life, when I’ve let my mind go, it has gone to anxieties.
 To the long list of things I probably ought to be doing.
 Even to places that aren’t quite as acceptable as food or anxieties to talk about in polite company.

-While I pondered that question and the answer that I knew, I cringed.
+While I pondered that question and the answers that I knew, I cringed.
 I so wanted it to be different.
 “Oh God!
 When my mind is free, when it’s not occupied with other things in the business of life, I want my mind to naturally run to You!”

 As the deer pants for streams of water, so my soul pants for you, O God.